top of page

 Biotic Studies

 Biotic components are all the living things in an ecosystem.
 They are the animals, the plants and the microorganisms.
 Biotic components also include the waste from living things and dead organisms.
-Life is a characteristic distinguishing physical entities having biological processes, such as signaling and self-sustaining processes, from those that do not, either because such functions have ceased, or because they never had such functions and are classified as inanimate.
+Life is a characteristic that distinguishes physical entities with biological processes, such as signaling and self-sustaining processes, from those that do not, either because such functions have ceased or because they never had them and are classified as inanimate.
 Various forms of life exist, such as plants, animals, fungi, protists, archaea, and bacteria.
 Biology is the primary science concerned with the study of life, although many other sciences are involved.
-During the Biotic Studies Module our scientists will study life in all it’s forms, from plants to bacteria, to populations and systems.
+During the Biotic Studies Module, our scientists will study life in all its forms, from plants to bacteria, to populations and systems.

 Cost: